Leaves

 Displays leave balances for every employee.

-Casual Leave (Given / Consumed / Available)
+Casual Leave (Given / Consumed / Available) – Shows total casual leave allotted, used, and remaining.

-Sick Leave (Given / Consumed / Available)
+Sick Leave (Given / Consumed / Available) – Shows total sick leave allotted, used, and remaining.

-Privilege Leave (Given / Consumed / Available)
+Privilege Leave (Given / Consumed / Available) – Shows total privilege leave allotted, used, and remaining.

-Compensatory Leave (Given / Consumed / Available),etc.
+Compensatory Leave (Given / Consumed / Available) – Shows total compensatory leave allotted, used, and remaining.

 Filter :